wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/3-examine-sharing-organization-relationships-exchange-online.md

 > [!IMPORTANT]
 > The organization relationship must be set up at both ends for calendar availability information to be shared.
 Contoso users will be able to schedule meetings and view the availability of Fabrikam users by adding Fabrikam user email addresses to meeting invitations.
 Likewise, Fabrikam users will also see the availability of Contoso users when scheduling meetings.

-Organizations can specify three levels of access to its information:<br>
+Organizations can specify three levels of access to its information:

  -  No access.
  -  Access to availability (free/busy) time only.